Katrina has three poems in Berlin Lit magazine.

 The Brontë Blog

-I’ve translated Yohanna Jaramillo (Mexican-Spanish); Dakotsu Iida and Yasuaki Inoue (Japanese).
+I’ve translated Leo Boix (Argentinian Spanish); Yohanna Jaramillo (MexicanSpanish); Dakotsu Iida and Yasuaki Inoue (Japanese).
+All of these translations have appeared in Modern Poetry in Translation.

-My poetry has been translated into German, Japanese, Romanian and Spanish, and I am beginning to translate into/from Kernewek (Cornish).
+My poetry has been translated into German, Japanese, Romanian and Spanish.

 I hold a PhD in creative writing (Goldsmiths, University of London, supervised by Stephen Knight and Blake Morrison).
 I was a Jerwood-Aldeburgh mentee.
 MA in creative & life writing (Goldsmiths) and MA in Commonwealth History, Birkbeck, University of London.